-My research interests are in representation theory and integrable probability and applications to statistics and machine learning.
+My research interests are in probability and its applications to machine learning and high-dimensional statistics.
 My papers are on my research page.

 Before UChicago, I was a Simons Fellow and Ritt Assistant Professor in Department of Mathematics at Columbia University.
 I received my Ph.D. in mathematics from MIT, advised by Pavel Etingof.
 I completed my undergraduate studies in mathematics and economics at Harvard, advised by Dennis Gaitsgory, and spent a year studying mathematics at Cambridge supported by the Churchill Scholarship.